 Sample questions covering reading comprehension and sample essay writing (called WritePlacer) can be found at the Accuplacer site.

 Once you are there, click on the link Accuplacer site and then scroll down the page to Next-Generation Reading Sample Questions.
 At the same link scroll down to WritePlacer Guide with Sample Essays.
-This information is very useful in helping to prepare for the assessment and is an advantage to do so.
+This information is very useful in helping to prepare for the assessment and is to your advantage to do so.

 The result of this Assessment will usually be given to you after completion of the assessment, and are also forwarded directly to the Registrar’s Office.
 In some instances your results may take twenty-four (24) hours.
 Results are valid for four years.

-Please note that registration or cancellation of assessment must be done 24 (business) hours in advance of the scheduled date and time.
+Please note that registration or cancellation of assessments must be done 24 (business) hours in advance of the scheduled date and time.